Numerical characterizations for integral dependence of graded ideals: Introduction

 Another important invariant is the so-called \emph{multiplicity sequence} of an ideal $I$ and it was defined by Achilles and Manaresi \cite{AM97}.
 The $j$-multiplicity of $I$ appears as one of the terms in its multiplicity sequence and the Segre numbers are a special case of the multiplicity sequence.
 Ciuperc\u{a} \cite{Ciu03} showed that if two ideals $I\subseteq J$ have the same integral closure then they have the same multiplicity sequence.
 Recently, Polini, Trung, Ulrich and Validashti \cite{PTUV20} established a converse to this statement and thereby generalized Rees' theorem for arbitrary ideals.

-Here, in the case of a standard graded domain over a field, we give some simple criteria for checking the equality of integral closures of two graded ideals $I\subseteq J$ in terms of various well-studied invariants.
-We first give such a characterization involving $\varepsilon$-multiplicity in Theorem \ref{integral1}.
+In this paper we give simple criteria in the graded setup for checking the integral dependence of two ideals $I\subseteq J$ in terms of various well-studied invariants.
+Here, we recall the notations used in the paper.